Gary Shaw (Irish footballer): Shamrock Rovers

 Despite still having another year left on his contract with Longford Town, Shamrock Rovers boss Pat Fenlon was impressed enough by Shaw's form to pay an undisclosed fee to Longford for his signature as he was announced as having signed for the Hoops on 15 December 2015 alongside Dean Clarke.
 Having initially struggled with injuries, he scored his first goal in Rovers colours on 10 May 2016 in a 3–0 win over Sligo Rovers at Tallaght Stadium.
 Shaw finished up his first season in Tallaght with 7 goals in 31 appearances which included 2 appearances against Finnish side RoPS in the UEFA Europa League, Shaw's first taste of European football.

-2017 was a brilliant season for Shaw as he scored 11 goals in 28 league games for the Hoops, making 10 further appearances in cup competitions, including all UEFA Europa League qualifiers as the Hoops knocked out Stjarnan of Iceland courtesy of a Shaw winning goal away from home, before being knocked out by Mlada Boleslav of the Czech Republic.
+2017 was a brilliant season for Shaw as he scored 11 goals in 28 league games for the Hoops, making 10 further appearances in cup competitions, including all UEFA Europa League qualifiers as the Hoops knocked out Stjarnan of Iceland courtesy of a Shaw winning goal away from home, before being knocked out by FK Mladá Boleslav of the Czech Republic.
 Rovers bettered their 4th-place finish of the previous season by finishing 3rd, as well as being knocked out of the FAI Cup in a semi-final replay vs Dundalk, having also lost in the League of Ireland Cup Final to the same opposition.
 At the end of the season, Shaw was named as Shamrock Rovers Player of the Year.

 Shaw found it difficult to find full fitness in early 2018, having missed a large amount of pre-season due to a broken arm he suffered in the second-last game of the previous season against Bray Wanderers.
 He made just 9 league starts that season, finishing up with 3 goals from 25 appearances in all competitions.